bbauska/JS-Basics-Unlock/README.md

-1. Encapsulation: This principle is about bundling the data and the methods that operate on the data under a single unit called an
-    \"object\".
-It allows for restricting access to some of the object\'s components, which is the first step towards data abstraction and control.
+1. Encapsulation: This principle is about bundling the data and the methods that operate on the data under a single unit called an &quot;object&quot;.
+It allows for restricting access to some of the object&#39;s components, which is the first step towards data abstraction and control.

 2. Abstraction: Abstraction means hiding the complex reality while